Chevy Chase: 1976–1989: Film stardom and acclaim

-In 1987, his Cornelius Productions company had set up a non-exclusive, albeit first-refusal deal with Warner Bros., in order to develop four feature projects at the studio, and a fifth project set up at Universal Pictures.
-He played saxophone onstage at Simon's free concert at the Great Lawn in Central Park in the summer of 1991.
+Chase played saxophone onstage at Simon's free concert at the Great Lawn in Central Park in the summer of 1991.
 Later in 1991, he helped record and appeared in the music video "Voices That Care" to entertain and support U.S. troops involved in Operation Desert Storm, and supported the International Red Cross.

-Later work

-Chase had three consecutive film flops—1991's Razzie Award–nominated Nothing but Trouble, 1992's Memoirs of an Invisible Man, and 1994's Cops & Robbersons.
+Chase had three consecutive film flops: Razzie Award-nominated Nothing but Trouble (1991), Memoirs of an Invisible Man (1992), and Cops & Robbersons (1994).
 The three releases had a combined gross of $34 million in the United States.

 In September 1993, Chase hosted The Chevy Chase Show, a weeknight talk show, for the Fox Broadcasting Company.
 Although it had high commercial expectations, the show was cancelled by Fox after five weeks.
 Chase later appeared in a commercial for Doritos, airing during the Super Bowl, in which he made humorous reference to the show's failure.

 Chase found success with some of his subsequent movies.
-1995's Man of the House, co-starring Farrah Fawcett was relatively successful, grossing $40 million and 1997's Vegas Vacation was a box office success, grossing $36.4 million.
-2000's Snow Day, in which Chase appeared, was also successful grossing over $60 million, as well as Orange County in 2002, grossing more than $40 million.
+Man of the House (1995), co-starring Farrah Fawcett, was relatively successful, grossing $40 million, and Vegas Vacation (1997, his fourth Vacation film) was a box office success, grossing $36.4 million.
+Snow Day (2000), in which Chase appeared, was also successful grossing over $60 million, as well as Orange County (2002), grossing more than $40 million.
 Chase was Hasty Pudding's 1993 Man of the Year, and received a star on the Hollywood Walk of Fame in that same year.
 He also received The Harvard Lampoon's Lifetime Achievement Award in 1996.
 In 1998, a Golden Palm Star on the Palm Springs, California, Walk of Stars was dedicated to him.

 He was roasted by the New York Friars Club for a Comedy Central television special in 2002.
 This roast was noted for being unusually vitriolic, even by the standards of a roast.
 Some of the more recent films starring Chase (e.g., Vacuums, Rent-a-Husband, Goose!) have not been widely released in the United States.
 He returned to mainstream movie-making in 2006, co-starring with Tim Allen and Courteney Cox in the comedy Zoom, though it was both a critical and commercial failure.
 Chase guest-starred as an anti-Semitic murder suspect in "In Vino Veritas", the November 3, 2006, episode of Law & Order.
 He also guest-starred in the ABC drama series Brothers & Sisters in two episodes as a former love interest of Sally Field's character.
 Chase appeared in a prominent recurring role as villainous software magnate Ted Roark on the NBC spy-comedy Chuck.
 In 2009, Chase and Dan Aykroyd voiced themselves in the Family Guy episode "Spies Reminiscent of Us".